Spoilers For ‘Big Brother 21’: Alliances Shift In Big Ways In Week 6 & One Nominee Is Desperate To Flip Votes

 — Big Brother (@CBSBigBrother) August 7, 2019

 Cliff’s Angels also are considering trying to pull Holly Allen into their alliance.
 If they are successful, that should give them Jackson’s vote too.
-Big Brother spoilers from the live feeds note that Jackson is already now at odds with his former alliance mates and they probably will be gunning for him too.
+Big Brother spoilers from the live feeds note that Jackson is already now at odds with his former alliance mates, which means they probably will be gunning for him too.
 This is good news for Cliff and his ladies regardless of who wins the next Head of Household.

 As spoiler Twitter account @BB_Updates points out, Jack knows that he’s facing an uphill battle if he expects to avoid eviction.
 However, he’s not giving up.